 - Ocular defects – conjunctival or corneal growth or coloboma

-- Hypophosphataemic rickets – vitamin d deficient bone disease.
+- Hypophosphataemic rickets – vitamin D-deficient bone disease.

-Phacomatosis pigmentokeratotica is an example of didymosis (twin spotting) because two distinct syndromes appear to overlap in one person.
+Phakomatosis (sometimes spelt phacomatosis) pigmentokeratotica is an example of didymosis (twin spotting) because two distinct syndromes appear to overlap in one person.
 It is characterised by:

 - Sebaceous naevus

-- Papular naevus spilus (speckled lentiginous naevus)
+- Papular naevus spilus (speckled lentiginous naevus).

 - Hyperhidrosis (excessive sweating)